johnston9/la-donut/README.md

 ### Profile Page

-Lighthouse also gave an Accessability note 'Background and foreground colors do not have a sufficient contrast ratio' for the Country input field placeholder.
+Lighthouse also gave an Accessibility note 'Background and foreground colors do not have a sufficient contrast ratio' for the Country input field placeholder.
 It did not give one for any of the other placeholders which were the same light colour.
 I changed the Country placeholder to an acceptable one even though it is slightly darker than the others but as it's a select box as opposed to the others it can get away with being different.

 <p align="center"><strong>Desktop</strong></p>
 <h2 align="center">